Learning Fair Classifiers with Partially Annotated Group Labels: Problem Definition

 \subsection{Fairness criterion}

 Various group fairness criteria have been proposed with different philosophies of how to define discrimination \cite{dwork2012fairness, hardt2016equality, chouldechova2017fair}.
-In this work, we consider the \textit{equalized odds} (EO) \cite{hardt2016equality} because most of group fairness criteria including EO assume that target label or group label is binary, while EO can be easily extended to the $M$-ary classification problem with non-binary group labels.
-A classifier $f$ satisfies EO with respect to the sensitive group label $A$ and the target $Y$ if the model prediction $\tilde{Y}$ and $A$ are conditionally independent given $Y$, \ie, $\forall a, a' \in \mathcal{A}$, $y \in \mathcal{Y}$, $P(\tilde{Y}=y|A=a,Y=y)=P(\tilde{Y}=y|A=a',Y=y)$.
-For measuring the degree of unfairness of $f$ under the distribution $P(X|A,Y)$, we use two types of \textit{disparity of EO (DEO)}, $\Delta(f, P)$, upon taking the maximum or the average over $y$ as follows, respectively: {

-} The above two metrics indicate the accuracy gap between groups given a target label, and complement each other in showing the worst case and average accuracy gaps.
+We consider the \textit{equal opportunity} (EOpp) \cite{hardt2016equality} for $M$-ary classification problem with non-binary group labels, while most of group fairness criteria assumes binary target or group labels.
+A classifier $f$ satisfies EOpp with respect to the sensitive group label $A$ and the target $Y$ if the model prediction $\tilde{Y}$ and $A$ are conditionally independent given $Y$, \ie, $\forall a, a' \in \mathcal{A}$, $y \in \mathcal{Y}$, $P(\tilde{Y}=y|A=a,Y=y)=P(\tilde{Y}=y|A=a',Y=y)$.
+For measuring the degree of unfairness of $f$ under the distribution $P(X|A,Y)$, we use two types of \textit{disparity of EOpp (DEO)} upon taking the maximum or the average over $y$ as follows, respectively: { } The above two metrics indicate the accuracy gap between groups given a target label and complement each other in showing the worst case and average accuracy gaps.